CyberDwarf42/Anduin/README.md

 inventory.

 It allows you to print the orders as well as lets you mark the orders as picked or cancel them.

+Dependencies:

+This project requires the dompdf and owasp-php-filters libraries, both are included with this project, and both have been altered so that they work with this project.

+Layout:

+This project is split in two halves, the front, and backend/rear.

+Front Pages:

+These are the pages that your customer will be interfacing with, they showcase all of your products, and allow customers to place orders.

+F_index_front

+F_cart

+F_checkout

+F_place_order

+F_product

+Rear Pages:

+These are the pages that allow you to view customers, view orders, and to update inventory information.

+R_add

+R_customer_list

+R_customer_search

+R_customer_history

+R_index_rear

+R_inventory_screen

+R_order

+R_print_order

+R_save_record

+R_update